-Once you download an image and start using it, the image can easily be traced back to your business and you will be held responsible and have to pay.
-This includes all other social media sites like Facebook, twitter and many others.
+Once you download an image and start using it, the image can easily be traced back to your business and you will be held responsible.
+This includes social media sites like Facebook, twitter and many others.
 Google's reverse image lookup and sites like pixsy.com can search the internet and fine all matches.

 In summary, image theft and copyright infringement are serious issues that can have significant consequences for businesses.
 It is important to respect the intellectual property of others and to seek permission before using an image for commercial purposes.

 This is one of our most stolen images.